nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 🌟 Motivate your customers to keep coming back by using addmship to upgrade their membership tier.
 Higher tiers can offer better rewards, creating a sense of achievement and encouraging more purchases.

-Format: `addmship n/MEMBER_NAME ms/MEMBERSHIP_TEIR`
+Format: `addmship n/MEMBER_NAME ms/MEMBERSHIP_TIER`

 * Updates the membership tier of a member based on their name to the one stated.
-* The membership tier must be one of the following: T1, T2, T3
+* The membership tier must be one of the following: Platinum, Gold, Silver, Bronze

 💡 Use unique attributes of members when updating membership tier to avoid errors.
 Partial names are matched to the closest resembling member.

 Examples:
-* `addmship n/John Doe ms/T2`
+* `addmship n/John Doe ms/Gold`

 ### Editing a member : `edit`